spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 When there is no command on the the Iris AO, this variable will be changed back to `None`.

 ## Update your `testbed.py` file
 You also need to make sure you can open and close your Iris AO like other hardware, as a context manager.
 To do this, add the following block of code (edited as necessary for your testbed) to your `testbed.py` file

-    ```
+    ```python
     from catkit.hardware.iris_ao.iris_ao_controller import IrisAoDmController # Iris AO

     def segmented_dm_controller():